 - Redbird State Recreation Area offers off-road vehicle (ORV) riding opportunities.

-- Written permission from the Fish &Wildlife Area office is required to enter any waterfowl resting area.
+- Written permission from the Goose Pond FWA property office is required to enter any waterfowl resting area on the property.

 - Partial closures may exist on selected areas at various times of the year.
 All fishing is closed during waterfowl seasons.

 - Boating at Goose Pond FWA does NOT require a DNR Lake Permit.